 Licensed Social Worker

-Maddy is committed to supporting children, families, and individuals through the implementation of evidence-based and individualized practices in order to best serve people in their environments.
-Maddy is grateful to live in New York City, where she can explore new restaurants, experience live music, and enjoy its parks and green spaces.
+She is committed to supporting children, families, and individuals through the implementation of evidence-based and individualized practices in order to best serve people in their environments.
+Maddy is grateful to live in Brooklyn, where she can explore new restaurants, experience live music, and spend time with her friends and family.